-Income received by a nursery school, preschool, or childcare provider is taxed at the business and occupation (B&O) tax rate of 0.484%.
+Income received by a nursery school, preschool, or childcare provider for childcare less than 24 hours is taxed at the preferred B&O tax rate of 0.484%.

-There are exemptions, such as providing care to children ages eight and under not enrolled in 1st grade, childcare provided by a church exempt from property tax, and children attending a privately operated kindergarten.
+There are exemptions, such as providing care to children under eight years of age and not enrolled in 1st grade, childcare provided by a church exempt from property tax, and children attending a privately operated kindergarten.